 Is rock dead?
 The maverick of menswear in the US, John Varvatos, asked the question as he launched his latest collection in New York.
+Presented at

 Presented at his boutique located where Manhattan’s legendary CBGB club used to be, the show offered guests a multimedia “experience” filled with art installations and models in suits and animal masks.